 - Album Title Drop: The first track of every album by Hannah Fury has one of these, while each of these songs itself has a Non-Appearing Title.
-So "The Necklace of Marie Antoinette" is a title dropper for Soul Poison, "Not Like You" is this for The Thing That Feels, and "Defenestration" does it for Through the Gash (as well as several other songs on that album; see the example for Arc Words below).
+So "The Necklace of Marie Antoinette" is a title dropper for Soul Poison, "Not Like You" is this for The Thing That Feels, and "Defenestration" does it for Through the Gash, as do several other songs.

 - Arc Words: "Through" and "gash" appear together on several songs from Through the Gash, but the album's title phrase isn't fully dropped until "Beware the Touch."
 In "Defenestration," which is its first song and would contain the Album Title Drop as did the opening tracks from Hannah's previous albums, the arc words are sung one line apart: "So step away from the gash / I'm coming through."

 - Break Up Song: "Status" and "You Don't Leave a Trace" are about the singer breaking up with someone viciously.

 - Call-and-Response Song: "Let It Show" is told through a conversation between Elphaba and Glinda, as well as Hannah Fury and Elphaba.

 - Circus of Fear: "No Man Alive" and "Beware the Touch" sound like twisted carousel and rollercoaster rides.